stratum-mining/sv2-spec/05-Mining-Protocol.md

 Standard channels opened within one particular connection can be grouped together to be addressable by a common communication group channel.

 Whenever a Standard Channel is created, it is always put into some Group Channel identified by its `group_channel_id`.
-Group Channel ID namespace is the same as Channel ID namespace on a particular connection but the values chosen for Group Channel IDs must be distinct.
+Group Channel ID namespace is the same as Standard Channel ID namespace on a particular connection.

 ## 5.3 Mining Protocol Messages